francoabaroa/coparent/README.md

+# Coparent

-Coparent - get answers from the American Academy of Pediatrics
+- Get answers from the American Academy of Pediatrics using OpenAI's embeddings endpoint

-Based on the LangChain.js-LLM-Template built by @Conner1115
+- Based on the LangChain.js-LLM-Template built by @Conner1115